nasa/CTF/docs/ctf/ctf_plugin_guide.md

 *  `name` - plugin name
 *  `description` - plugin description
-*  `command_map` - python dict object mapping between the command string from the test script, to a python function for the implementation of that command.
+*  `command_map` - python dict object mapping between the instruction string from the test script, to a python function for the implementation of that instruction.
-*  `verify_required_commands` - python list containing list of command strings that require verification.
+*  `verify_required_commands` - python list containing list of instruction strings that require verification.

 Our `example_plugin.py` will look as follows